 Some details about the online test:

-- Just like the in-person version, it will have 20 items which clients have to answer within 30 minutes.
+- Just like the in-person version, it will have 20 items that clients have to answer within 30 minutes.
 The 20 questions will be either multiple choice or true or false.

 - They will need to answer 15 items correctly to pass it.